asmmy1220/CCU_Taiwan/README.md

 ![](https://github.com/igemsoftware2019/CCU_Taiwan/blob/master/firebase.png)

-The connetion program between Android app and google Firebase is including in our app document, but you need to use your own Firebase project to connect.
+### Notice: The connetion program between Android app and google Firebase is including in our app document, but you need to use your own Firebase project to connect.